klebermagno/rBCM/README.md

 # rBCM - robust Bayesian Committee Machine

-A python package for fitting a robust Bayesian Committe Machine (rBCM) to data and then predicting with it.
+A python package for fitting a robust Bayesian Committee Machine (rBCM) to data and then predicting with it.
 This is much more highly scalable than Gaussian Process regression (GPR) while still providing a good approximation to a full GPR model.
+The rBCM contains the exact GPR as a special case.

-The package is built on top of and found much inspiration from the gaussian_process package found in scikit-learn.
+The package is built on top of and found much inspiration from the `sklearn.gaussian_process` package found in scikit-learn.

 See the paper below for more information on the statistics of this modeling approach.
 The description of the rBCM within was the foundation for this